DengShuaiSimon/xcat-process/basic-process/The process to monitor test cases.md

     pls **note** that:

     * the original defect number shall be referenced in its description.

+    * The task issue number shall also be referenced in the description of the pull request.

     * The **issue number** in the **title and description** of the pull request **shall be** the original defect number that the test case is adding or refining for.
        **Shall Not be** the task issue number.